FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 I consider .glb/.gltf formats separately, because this is not a standart data transfer format for CG and modeling.
 Glb format was created to optimize the usage of 3D models in Web environments.
 Last years, web 3D was developing fast and popular engines were created to create static and dynamic 3D scenes.
 The leaders so far are Three.js and Babylon.js.
 These engines (I also call it libraries below) have many possibilities and able to work directly with .obj files.
 However,  .glb format is optimized for working with WebGL environments.
 The difference between glb and gltf is in the view of the data inside.
 When .glb format store the data in a binary code, .gltf is using JSON representation.
 JSON allows to store the data in a human-readable format that can be fit into existing databases.
 From the other side, files stored in .glb require less space on a disk.

-You can find reliable explanations of working with .glb files on the website of [https://www.khronos.org/blog/art-pipeline-for-gltf](Khronos Group).
+You can find reliable explanations of working with .glb files on the website of [Khronos Group](https://www.khronos.org/blog/art-pipeline-for-gltf).

-# 3 Human musculoskeletal model ([https://github.com/Antoni950425](Tao Zhu) part)
+# 3 Human musculoskeletal model. [https://github.com/Antoni950425](Tao Zhu) part

 This section will briefly explain how to use Opensim for mulsculoskeletal scaling and Inverse Kinematics.
 At the end of this part you should have a musculoskeletal model based on anthropometric data and an Opensim motion file based on Kinect raw data.
 These files can provide a good basis for later biomechanic analysis.